 The Annual General Meeting resolves on fees to be paid to the Board members elected by the Annual General Meeting.
-For information about Board remuneration adopted by the Annual General Meeting 2020, please refer to Note 27 in the Group's notes in the Annual and Sustainability Report.
-During the year, the Board members decided on a 20 percent reduction of their Board and Committee remuneration from the Annual General Meeting 2020 to the Annual General Meeting 2021.
+For information about Board remuneration adopted by the Annual General Meeting 2021, please refer to Note 27 in the Group's notes in the Annual and Sustainability Report.
+The Board members decided to voluntarily abstain from 20 percent of their Board and Committee remuneration during the time period from the Annual General Meeting 2020 to the Annual General Meeting 2021 as a result of the adverse financial consequences caused by the covid-19 pandemic.

-Remuneration of Board members, 2020 (from AGM on June 18, 2020, not adjusted
+Remuneration of Board members, 2021 (from AGM on March 31, 2021) SEK

-for the 20 percent reduction) SEK

-Chairman of the Board 3,600,000
+Chairman of the Board 3,700,000

-Board member 1 1,060,000
+Board member 1,100,000

-Chairman of the Audit Committee 380,000
+Chairman of the Audit Committee 390,000

-Member of the Audit Committee 175,000
+Member of the Audit Committee 180,000

-Chairman of the Remuneration Committee 160,000
+Chairman of the Remuneration Committee 165,000

-Member of the Remuneration Committee 115,000
+Member of the Remuneration Committee 118,000

-1 With the exception of the CEO.
+With the exception of the CEO.